hashicorp/packer/website/source/docs/builders/vmware-iso.html.markdown

   access the remote machine.
 By default this is empty.
 This only has an effect if `remote_type` is enabled.

+* `remote_type` (string) - The type of remote machine that will be used to build this VM rather than a local desktop product.
+The only value accepted for this currently is "esx5".
+If this is not set, a desktop product will be used.
+By default, this is not set.

 * `remote_username` (string) - The username for the SSH user that will access the remote machine.
 This is required if `remote_type` is enabled.

-* `skip_compaction` (bool) -  VMware-created disks are defragmented
-  and compacted at the end of the build process using `vmware-vdiskmanager`.
-  In certain rare cases, this might actually end up making the resulting disks slightly larger.
-If you find this to be the case, you can disable compaction using this configuration value.

 * `shutdown_command` (string) - The command to use to gracefully shut down the machine once all the provisioning is done.
 By default this is an empty